 An HSA + Medicare Part A Nightmare Example

 Here’s an example of how bad this can go.
-Paul turns 65 and becomes eligible for Medicare and Social Security but chooses to keep his day job as a bass player and to maintain his HSA eligible family insurance.
+Paul turns 65 in January of 2016 and becomes eligible for Medicare and Social Security but chooses to keep his day job as a bass player and to maintain his HSA eligible family insurance.
 Being in a lucrative field, Paul contributes the maximum to his family coverage Health Savings Account each year.
 In April of 2016, Paul chose to make a qualified funding distribution from his IRA to contribute the maximum to his HSA.

 On May 1st, 2017, Paul plays the last show of his final farewell tour and decides to officially retire.
 He takes some of the proceeds from the show and contributes 4 months worth of a contribution to his HSA for 2017.
 No longer working, Social Security seems like a good deal so he signs up to start receiving benefits.
 This also enrolls him in Medicare Part A, which seems like free government sponsored medical care.
 Paul relaxes in his Palm Springs desert home and enjoys his retirement.

 The next year, Paul gets a call from his tax accountant telling him his HSA Form 8889 is a mess and he may owe penalties and taxes.
 Because Paul was 67 when he signed up for Medicare Part A on May 1st, 2017, the coverage retroactively applied 6 months prior to November 1st, 2016.
 This means that he was not HSA eligible from November 2016 – April 2017.
 His accountant informs him that as a result, Paul has over contributed to his HSA for the 4 months in 2017 which will have to be removed.
 Even worse, his accountant tells him that the qualified funding distribution he made form his IRA in 2016 has been disqualified due to something called a Testing Period – Medicare made him ineligible for HSA contributions for 2017.
 That money is being taxed and penalized as well.
-Paul woefully reviews his financial statements and is upset as he thought he was everything by the book.
+Paul woefully reviews his financial statements and is upset as he thought he was doing everything by the book.
 Thinking it over, he considers booking a few reunion shows with his band mates back in LA.

 How to Manage your HSA with Medicare Part A